GOP Sheriff Lombardo challenges Sisolak for Nevada governor

 Voters register reliably Republican in conservative small towns dotting vast rangeland in 15 of the state’s 17 counties.
 The state’s main population center, Clark County, in and around Las Vegas, registers solidly Democratic.
 Washoe County and the Reno area tilt slightly to the GOP.

-Nonpartisan, Libertarian and other parties, combined, attract 700,000 of the state’s 1.8 million registered voters — more than either major party.
-Voter turnout is expected to be a factor in the governor race.
+Nonpartisan, libertarian and other parties, combined, attract 700,000 of the state’s 1.8 million registered voters — more than either major party.
+Voter turnout is expected to be a factor in the governor's race.

 Sisolak, 68, was chairman of the Clark County Commission before becoming Nevada’s first Democratic governor in two decades.
 He easily won his party nomination for a second term.